DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 > NOTE: I will reboot once I finish updating the remote system and upgrading Proxmox VE.

-* Once the script returns to the terminal screen, I update the system:
+* Once the script has finished, I update the system:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762492721385/7aa75a5a-9840-4c12-b3f8-110c06912454.png align="center")

-> NOTE: The ‘sudo’ command is not required as I am in the root account which has full privileges.
+> NOTE: The ‘sudo’ command is not required as the root account has full privileges.

-* Once the updates have been downloaded, *but not installed*, I run the ‘pveupgrade‘ command to update the system and the Proxmox VE installation:
+* Once the updates have been downloaded, I run the ‘pveupgrade‘ command to update the system and the Proxmox VE installation:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762492827888/1c0d9bdb-0f64-4158-a301-656fd97aab91.png align="center")